lgbishop/qhronology/docs/source/text/live/part-live.rst

 Python in the web browser is made possible using `Pyodide <https://pyodide.org>`_ (`repository <https://github.com/pyodide/pyodide>`_).
 Note that execution of Python here can be slower than in local environments.

+Please note that downloading the environment (including its packages and fonts) may take a while.

 .. include:: pyodide.rst